 Widget Management – Preview Widgets

-Depending upon the WordPress theme that you have installed, you can also customize widgets without making actual changes to your site, so you can be sure that you like what you see before committing any changes to your live website.
+Depending on the theme that you have installed on your site, you can also customize and manage widgets without making actual changes to your site, so you can be sure that you like what you have done before committing any changes to the live website.

-You can do several edits, modifications and adjustments to widgets in preview mode, like inserting, deleting and moving around your current widgets to any widget areas that your theme makes available, and see all changes in real time.
-If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected to your site visitors.
+You can do several edits and adjustments to your widgets in preview mode, like adding, removing and moving around your active widgets to any widget areas that your theme makes available, and see all changes in real time.
+If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected on your site to visitors.

 (Widget management – work in preview mode or configure widgets on the fly!)

-Widget management is a great feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing it (to avoid making errors), or configure widgets on the fly using the Widget editor screen as discussed previously.
+Widget management is a valuable feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing it (to avoid making mistakes), or manage your widgets on the fly using the Widget editor screen shown earlier.

-As we’ve shown you in an earlier example, WordPress lets you quickly and easily rearrange how information displays in areas of your website sidebars, footers and navigation menus with just a few clicks of your mouse, using drag-&-drop technology …
+As we’ve shown you in an earlier example, WordPress lets you completely reorder how information is displayed in widgetized areas like your site’s sidebars, footers and navigation menus with just a few clicks of your mouse, using drag-and-drop technology …

-(Reorganizing sidebar elements with widgets can improve your site’s user experience)
+(Rearranging sidebar elements using widgets can improve your site’s visitor experience)

-In the screenshot above, for example, you can see that we have redesigned the sidebar area by switching the search and testimonial sections.
-As you now know, this was easily done by dragging and dropping the widget elements into different positions inside the sidebar widget area.
+In the above screenshot, for example, you can see that we have rearranged the layout in the sidebar menu by switching the search and testimonial sections.
+As you now know, this was easily done by dragging and dropping the widgets into different positions inside the sidebar widget area.

-Rearranging sidebar layout with widgets can help to improve visitor experience.
+Rearranging sidebar elements using widgets can improve your site’s user experience.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-With most static websites, you would need to edit code in the website’s templates to reorganize the layout, make unique customizations to features on page elements like subscription forms, or just add other features like a nested list of pages, or a dropdown menu of your blog post categories, an archive section, custom page menus, links to recommended resources, a list of your most read posts, the latest post comments, a section displaying advertising, testimonials or surveys & polls, RSS content, video thumbnails, Facebook feeds, and more.
+With most static websites, you would need to edit code in your site’s templates to rearrange the order of elements, customize features on page elements like shopping cart forms, or just add other features like a page index, or a dropdown menu of your categories, an archive section, custom menus, links to external sites, a list of your most read posts, the latest excerpts of comments added to your posts, a section displaying clickable ad banners, user testimonials or survey questions & results, RSS content, image galleries, Facebook feeds, and more.

-(Some widgets give you little to no configurable options)
+(Some widgets give you little to no configuration options)

-Many widgets offer a number of options that allow you to further customize them.
-This can include things like making certain types of information hidden to site visitors but visible to registered users, displaying additional forms, fields, or data, specifying dimensions of sidebar images, videos, etc. and more …
+Many widgets offer additional options that allow you to further configure these.
+This includes making certain types of information hidden to site visitors but visible to registered users, displaying additional forms, fields, or data, specifying dimensions of sidebar images, videos, etc. and more …

-As we have just seen, widgets require no coding experience or programming expertise to use.
-Most widgets can be easily added to your web site simply by activating a plugin and then dragging and dropping the plugin’s related widget into your Active widgets area.
+As you have seen, widgets require no coding experience or programming expertise to use.
+Most widgets can be added to your website or blog simply by activating a plugin and then dragging and dropping the plugin’s widget into your Active widgets area.

-For some useful tips and tricks to using widgets, see these detailed tutorials showing you how to use various widgets in WordPress to boost the effectiveness of your web site, plus many useful tips on how to get the most out of WordPress using widgets:
+For useful tips and tricks to using widgets, see these great tutorials showing you how to use various widgets in WordPress to improve the effectiveness of your site, plus many useful tips on how to get the most out of WordPress using widgets: